• Skip to main content

 Assured is a powerful little book that will lift your eyes to the Savior and cause you to rejoice in the marvelous gift of salvation that He has given us!

-Filed Under: Book Review, Journal Tagged With: assurance, gospel, grace
+Filed Under: Blog, Book Review Tagged With: assurance, gospel, grace

 January Suggested Book of the Month